Why a Bachelor's Degree?

 How to Get Started:

-Schedule an appointment with a Recruiter/Advisor at (216) 687- 3598.
-Bring copies of your academic transcripts for all universities attended for evaluation of the prerequisite coursework.
+Contact the Recruiter/Advisor (via email or phone).
+Submit copies of your academic transcripts for all universities attended for evaluation of the prerequisite coursework.
 Transcript evaluations can be done through email, fax, or in person.

 - Anatomy & Physiology I & II